 While high levels of chlorine can be toxic to plants, research establishes that the chlorine in tapwater, around 5 parts per million, doesn’t directly affect plant growth and only affects soil microbes near the soil surface.

 However, organic gardeners believe that chlorinated water harms soil microbes and living soil systems, required for optimal plant support.
 Chloramine is a blend of chlorine and ammonia, frequently used these days in lieu of chlorine.
-Is it possible to get rid of chlorine and chloramine in water you use in your garden?
+Is it possible to get rid of chlorine and chloramine in the water you use in your garden?

 Removing Chlorine with Vitamin C